thachmpham/thachmpham.github.io/content/docs/tipc/_index.md

 # 1. Introduction
 Transparent Inter-Process Communication (TIPC) is a communication protocol used for inter-process communication (IPC) in distributed systems.
-TIPC supports unicast, anycast, multicast and broadcast datagram messaging with sequence and delivery guarantee.
-It also provides a group membership tracker service that is synchronized with the message delivery service, guaranteeing sequentiality between membership events and received messages
+TIPC supports unicast, anycast, multicast and broadcast datagram messaging.
+It also provides a group membership tracker service that ensuring consistency between membership events and message delivery.

 Websites:
 - [tipc.sourceforge.net](https://tipc.sourceforge.net)